2010 transatlantic aircraft bomb plot: Anwar al-Awlaki

 The Guardian reported that unnamed U.S. counter-terrorism officials suspected that Anwar al-Awlaki of AQAP was behind the plot.
 "Anybody associated with al-Qaeda in the Arabian Peninsula is a subject of concern," Brennan said.
 The New York Times reported that "some analysts believe the [attempted Chicago bombing] may also be linked to Mr. Awlaki".
 The Daily Telegraph reported that "U.S. and British security officials believe" al-Awlaki was behind the attack.
-U.S. Ambassador to Yemen Gerald Feierstein said "al-Awlaki was behind the two ... bombs."

 Al-Awlaki had also been linked to the 2009 Fort Hood shooting, the failed 2009 Christmas Day bombing, the failed 2010 Times Square car bombing attempt, and other terrorist incidents, and had been placed by U.S. President Barack Obama on a targeted killing list.
 The American Civil Liberties Union and the Center for Constitutional Rights sued in an attempt to prevent his death.
 Al-Awlaki was killed in a targeted killing in September 2011.